weareopen/weareopen.github.io/README.md

 # weareopen.coop
 Welcome to our first repo for the WeAreOpen.coop website!
+Did you find a 404 or want to ask us to change something?
+Please file an issue in our [AllTheThings repo](https://github.com/weareopen/AllTheThings/issues)

 ### This is a remix
 We're eternally grateful to [html5up.net](https://html5up.net/) and [@ajlkn](http://twitter.com/ajkln) for the excellent HTML5 template Twenty.